Configuring Endpoint Templates

 The no version of this command, no max-redelivery, resets the max-redelivery value back to the default value.

-For more information on max-message-size configuration, refer to Configuring Max Redelivery Attempts.
+For more information about max-message-size configuration, see Configuring Max Redelivery Attempts.

 Setting a Message Redelivery Delay